c4tom/DreamDevBox/docs/index.rst

 .. include:: /_includes/all.rst

 **********************
-Devilbox documentation
+DreamDevBox documentation
 **********************

 |img_banner|

-The Devilbox is a modern dockerized LAMP and MEAN stack for local development on Linux, MacOS and Windows.
+The DreamDevBox is a modern dockerized LAMP and MEAN stack for local development on Linux, MacOS and Windows.

 It allows you to have an unlimited number of projects ready without having to install